iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 <a name="q24"></a>
 #### 24. What is the use of the COALESCE() function?

-The **COALESCE()** functions has the same functionality as IFNULL in standard SQL.
+The **COALESCE()** function has the same functionality as **IFNULL** in standard SQL.
 It is basically a function that accepts an unlimited number of arguments and returns the first argument that is NOT null.

 Once it has found the first non-null argument, all other arguments are NOT evaluated.
 It will return a null value if all arguments are null.